libavg/libavg/sphinxdoc/basenodes.rst

                 root = player.loadFile("scene.avg")

         **Create a complete scene graph using inline xml**:
-            :py:meth:`Player.loadString` allows using and avg-formatted xml string to create a scene graph of nodes::
+            :py:meth:`Player.loadString` allows using an avg-formatted xml string to create a scene graph of nodes::

                 root = player.loadString("""